Seven (2019 Indian film): Plot

 In the present, she still hallucinates Karthik for Krishnamoorthy and wants to kill him as revenge for rejecting her.
 She kidnaps Karthik's wife Priya and threatens him at gunpoint, telling him to kill himself.
 In an attempt to save Karthik, ACP Vijay Prakash gets injured.
-The police shoot her in her leg, and she finally shoots herself without letting them know Priya's hideout.
-Finally, Karthik and the police find Priya at the basement, and she apologizes for misunderstanding Karthik, and they reunite.
+The police shoot her in the leg, and she finally shoots herself without letting them know Priya's hideout.
+Finally, Karthik and the police find Priya at the basement, she apologizes for misunderstanding Karthik, and they reunite.